-If you’re a U.S. based nonprofit, you need to deepen your understanding of the California Consumer Privacy Act of 2018 (CaCPA).
-This is the second major shift in data privacy and regulation in 2018, after the GDPR’s rollout earlier this year.
+If you’re a U.S. based nonprofit, you need to deepen your understanding of the California Consumer Privacy Act of 2018 (CCPA).
+This was the second major shift in data privacy and regulation in 2018, after the GDPR’s rollout earlier that year.

-Where can you get up to speed on this new legislation?
+Where can you get up to speed on this legislation?

 - Some of the best legal insight for marketing can be found at Cooley’s blog.
-This team has a two-part series on CaCPA found here and here.
+This team has a two-part series on CCPA found here and here.

-- The DMA Nonprofit Federation has a running blog on the legislation.
-You can read it and find other ways to take action here.
+- The ANA Nonprofit Federation has a running blog covering the legislation.
+Read it to learn about ways to take action.

 What do nonprofits need to do now?

-First, get educated about CaCPA through the resources above.
+First, get educated about CCPA through the resources above.

 RKD Group is not providing legal or insurance advice in this article.
-We suggest you consult with your attorneys and insurance provider regarding CaCPA very soon if you have not already done so.
+We suggest you consult with your attorneys and insurance provider regarding CCPA soon if you have not already done so.
 Those who are proactive will be looked upon as leaders in data security.